joshuadavidthomas/django-bird/README.md

    ]
    ```

-   For automatic configuration, you can use the [django-bird-autoconf](https://pypi.org/project/django-bird-autoconf/) plugin.

    For detailed instructions, please refer to the [Configuration](https://django-bird.readthedocs.io/configuration.html#configuration) section in the documentation.

+   > [!TIP]
+   > For automatic configuration, you can use the [django-bird-autoconf](https://pypi.org/project/django-bird-autoconf/) plugin.

 ## Getting Started